rik3sh/proshore-project/README.md

 6. Run `php artisan key:generate`.
 7. Run `php artisan migrate --seed`.
 8. Either run `php artisan serve` or use any other methods you want to run the project.
-9. You will need to run `php artisan queue:work` in a separate terminal and keep it running for mail queuesnpm inst
+9. You will need to run `php artisan queue:work` in a separate terminal and keep it running for mail queues